apache/sling-slingfeature-maven-plugin/README.md

 Again the order of the instructions defines the order of processing.

-Finally, most of the mojos also support to add features from other projects:
+Finally, most of the goals also support to add features from other projects:

 ```
    ...